NiemaAM/Ghost-Buster-Game/README.md

     probabilities = Array(gridHeight).fill().map(() => Array(gridWidth).fill(1 / totalCells));
 }
 ```
+#### 5. Handle Cell Clicks
-#### 5. When clicking a cell, the user/player does a sensor reading and gets a color
+When clicking a cell, the user/player does a sensor reading and gets a color.
   * Each click will make the player loose 1 point from an initial credit.
   * When the credit runs out the player looses.
   * The remaining credit should be updated and displayed after each click.
   * User can decide to "bust" a cell.
   * If ghost is in the cell, the player wins otherwise he/she loses.
   * if the number of allowed busts (initialized to 2) runs out too.
 ```javascript
 let selectedCell = null;
 let endgame = false;